Organic Eprints frontpage

-Jegstrup, Inger Marie; Nygaard Hansen, Marianne; Brandt, Kirsten and Ritskes-Hoitinga, Merel (2003) The effects of organically and conventionally cultivated plant feed on fertility and health in two inbred rat strains. [oral] Presentation at Scand-LAS 2003, MICE AND MEN FOR SCIENCE, 33rd Annual Symposium and Educational Days of the Scandinavian Society for Laboratory Animal Science, Lahti, Finland, 22-24 May 2003.
+Jegstrup, Inger Marie; Nygaard Hansen, Marianne; Brandt, Kirsten and Ritskes-Hoitinga, Merel (2003) The effects of organically and conventionally cultivated plant feed on fertility and health in two inbred rat strains.
+Speech at: Scand-LAS 2003, MICE AND MEN FOR SCIENCE, 33rd Annual Symposium and Educational Days of the Scandinavian Society for Laboratory Animal Science, Lahti, Finland, 22-24 May 2003.

 Summary